ottiferous/FlaskTutorial/README.md

     [app]
     skey = xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```
 This will be read through ConfigParser() into a dictionary.
-The values can be access as
+The values can be accessed as

-    `config.get('app','skey')`
+    config.get('app','skey')

-Which will return the value stored next to the skey value that is used to sign the login cookies.
+Which will return the value stored next to the `skey` value that is used to sign the login cookies.